2025–26 Premiership Women's Rugby

-The 2025–26 Premiership Women's Rugby season is the ninth season of England's top-flight domestic women's rugby union club competition.
-It is the third season to be branded as Premiership Women's Rugby.
+The 2025–26 Premiership Women's Rugby season was the ninth season of England's top-flight domestic women's rugby union club competition.
+It was the third season to be branded as Premiership Women's Rugby.

-The reigning champions entering the season are Gloucester–Hartpury, who claimed their third league title after winning the 2025 final against Saracens.
+The reigning champions entering the season were Gloucester–Hartpury, who claimed their third league title having won the 2025 final against Saracens.

+Saracens won the 2025–26 title – their fourth overall, and their first since 2021–22 season – after defeating Trailfinders in the play-off final on 28 June 2026.